 Public vs private differences

-Private universities often control enrollment more tightly.
+Private universities often manage class size more closely.
 This can lead to lower published percentages.
 Public universities often serve larger in-state groups and may admit more students, especially among the top public universities.

 Families should compare schools within similar categories.
 Structure matters when reading admissions data.